alfille/owlogger/docs/src/display_header.md

 The top line has 3 clickable controls:

-* *owlogger button* Refreshes this page, showing any new data.
+* *owlogger button* Refreshes this page, showing any new data
-* *Today* jumps back to current day
+* *Today* jumps directly to current day
-* *Help* opens this documentation source in another browser tab.
+* *Help* opens this documentation source in another browser tab

 # Footer